Swedish Police Authority: Police training

 In 1870, the police in Stockholm introduced a one-year practice-oriented education.
 Before this, new recruits studied laws and regulations on their own, while they got a very elementary introduction to the job by their colleagues and some lectures by officers, lasting in total only a few weeks.
 The country's first police academy was established in Uppsala in 1910, partly financed by local government.
 Similar schools were established at later dates in the rest of the country.
 In 1925, with the establishment of the Police Act, the Government took over the Police School in Stockholm, established eight years prior.
 This school later became the National Police Academy (Polishögskolan), located at a former military base in Solna, under the stewardship of the National Police Board.
 In the early 1970s the education consisted of 40 weeks of theoretical and practical training, followed by two years of field training.
 In 1998, the Government launched a new police education programme lasting two years, followed by six months of paid workplace practice at a local police authority, which made you qualified to apply for the position as a Police Constable.

 Since 2015, the National Police Academy is entirely outsourced by the Swedish Police Authority and training is carried out at five universities: Södertörn, Umeå, Växjö, Malmö and Borås.
 The training now covers five terms, and the last two include six months of paid workplace practice as a Police Trainee (equivalent to two and a half years of full-time studying).
 In addition to basic eligibility for higher education, citizenship, and some specific entry requirements, applicants must have a drivers licence, be able to swim, have the personal qualities deemed necessary for the profession and meet the physical requirements of the job.
 In 2013, of the nearly seven thousand applicants, just over 300 of them matriculated into their first year of school, with a third of them being women.
 Candidates for the role of police chief must have a university degree relevant to the position or be a graduate of the National Police Academy, or both.
-There is also a special 18-month leadership training programme organized by the police, available for prospective police chiefs.
+There is also a special 18-month leadership training programme organised by the police, available for prospective police chiefs.
 Prior to 1999, regulations called for all chiefs of police to have a law degree.
 This requirement was dropped to allow for broader hiring practices and in an effort to expand the expertise within the police.
 Roughly 40 percent of 200 police chiefs surveyed in 2013 had a law degree.